-You will have three (4) exams, each worth 100 points (400 points total), the paper assignment worth 100 points, and the Discussion Boards grade worth 150 points for a complete total of 650 points over the course of the semester.
+You will have three (3) exams, each worth 100 points (300 points total), the two papers (a total of 100 points),), and the Discussion Boards grade worth 150 points for a complete total of 750 points over the course of the semester.
 Your grade will be based upon a percentage of the total points with 90% = A, 80% = B, 70% = C, 60% = D, and below 60% = F. No one exam or assignment is "grade adjusted" or "curved".
 Every section of my courses is evaluated at the end of the semester once all grades are complete.
 If any section is statistically significantly out of range, a "grade adjustment" or "curve" will then be applied.
 Since this is an unknowable fact until all grades are complete (i.e., after the final exams are graded) I cannot tell you before then if there will be any adjustment or not.